apache/mynewt-site/docs/os/get_started/project_create.md

     user: apache
     repo: incubator-mynewt-core
 ```

-Changing to 0-dev will put you on the latest master branch. **This branch may not be stable and you may encounter bugs or other problems.**
+Changing vers to 0-dev will put you on the latest master branch. **This branch may not be stable and you may encounter bugs or other problems.**

 <br>

-### Newt Install

-Once you've switched into your new project's directory, the next step is to fetch
-any dependencies this project has.
-By default, all Newt projects rely on a
-single remote repository, apache-mynewt-core.
-The _newt install_ command will
-fetch this repository.
+Run the `newt install` command, from your project base directory (myproj), to fetch the source repository and dependencies:

 ```no-highlight
 $ newt install
 apache-mynewt-core
 ```

-**NOTE:** _apache-mynewt-core_ may take a while to download.
-To see progress,
-use the _-v_ (verbose) option to install.
+**Note:** It may take a while to download the apache-mynewt-core reposistory.
+Use the _-v_ (verbose) option to see the installation progress.

 <br>

-Once _newt install_ has successfully finished, the contents of _apache-mynewt-core_ will have been downloaded into your local directory.
-You can view them by issuing the following commands in the base directory of the new project.
-The actual output will depend on what is in the latest 'master' branch you have pulled from.
+View the core of the Apache Mynewt OS that is downloaded into your local directory.

+(The actual output will depend on what is in the latest 'master' branch)

 ```no-highlight
 $ tree -L 2 repos/apache-mynewt-core/